mast4461/timekeeper/README.md

 - Tickmark on time at cursor when hovering over graph.
 - Show length of each shift somehow.
 - Prevent zooming while panning and panning while zooming when performing these actions by scrolling.
+- Button for fitting scale/translate to data.
+- Save current scale/translate with other data.